shimbalama/learn2program/README.md

 # learn2program
-Learning resources for learn2program.com.au
+Learning resources for Friday python sessions

-To get started you need these scripts, python (https://www.python.org/downloads/) and Anaconda (https://www.anaconda.com/download/) .
+To get started you need these scripts and Anaconda (https://www.anaconda.com/download/) .
 Python is the lanuage and Anaconda is a lot of useful libraries including the notebook.
-When you install Anaconda tick 'Ádd Anaconda to the system PATH' in the advanced options.
-Also leave ticked the second box - 'Register Anaconda'.
-You might notice that this make downloading python redundant - we mainly want that for IDLE.

 Advanced - vimrc.
 https://github.com/amix/vimrc/blob/master/vimrcs/basic.vim